-Some people use GPS location spoofing to fool the drone into thinking it is flying in FCC area while in actual it is in CE area (not recommended though)
+Some people use GPS location spoofing to fool the drone into thinking it is flying in the FCC area while in actual it is in the CE area (not recommended, though)

 To check if your drone is operating under FCC or CE, you can go into your DJI Fly App (tap 3 dots >> transmission) and see how many double-digit channels are there.